TypeStrong/grunt-ts/test/index/README.md

+# WARNING: Deprecated

+## Reasons for dropping support:
+* It expects the user to do further config inside the gruntfile task.
+This is more work.
+* It adds a directory `index` containing a bunch of files.
+Many of these will never even be used.
+* It is unintutive from a simple import of a directory what are all the files you are actually loading (which might be more than you think).
+* It is still difficult to manage.
+You would need to commit an `index` directory into source control.
+And all your files will need to point to this.
+I personally would not even want to type `require('../../../../index/someotherfile.ts');`

 # Background

 Target both requirejs / nodejs with codegen to reduce the need to have explicit file paths when not required.
 So you can simply add a new TypeScript file and start writing code without unnecessary ceremony required by the javascript module system.
 This is similar to the `reference.ts` concept except it is for *external modules*